The AlgorithmicFIRE Curriculum Review

 Buying Insurance for Your Portfolio: Put Options vs. Trend Following

 Trend following isn't the only way to protect against downturns.
-We compare trend following to the "guaranteed" protection of put options, and calculate the true cost of that certainty using SPY as our proxy for the S&P 500.
+We compare trend following to the "guaranteed" protection of put options, and calculate the true cost of that certainty using.

 Simplified Roth Versus Traditional IRA Conversations May Be Costly